dshack/pagerduty_tools/README.md

 after creating the file.
 See the documentation for each script for how to send output to Campfire.

-Also, there is an icon suitable for use as a PagerDuty Campfire user account icon in images/pagerduty-campfire-icon.png.
-(All PagerDuty trademarks are property of PagerDuty, of course.)
+Tip: you can use [PagerDuty's Twitter icon](https://twitter.com/pagerduty) as a profile icon for your Campfire PagerDuty account.
 This isn't necessary, but it makes the PagerDuty message more recognizable and nicer.
-(See example above.)

 # oncall.rb #